-Basic Policies for Internal Control Overview of Operation 1.
-System to Ensure that the Executio n of Duties by Executive Officers and Employees of the Company and Directors, Audit & Supervisory Boa rd Members and Employees of Subsidiaries Complies with Laws and Regulations and the Articles of Inc orporation Develop, maintain and operate (1) A division in charge of compliance has been established to provide systems to realize the EBARA Group education and training to the Company and subsidiaries for ensuring the CSR Policy and the EBARA Group realization of the EBARA Group CSR Policy and compliance with the Code of Conduct.
+Overview of Operation Basic Policies for Internal Control 1.
+System to Ensure that the Execution of Duties by Executive Officers and Employees of the Company and Directors, Audit & Supervisory Board Members and Employees of Subsidiaries Complies with Laws and Regulations and the Articles of Incorporation Develop, maintain and operate (1) A division in charge of compliance has been established to provide systems to realize the EBARA Group education and training to the Company and subsidiaries for ensuring the CSR Policy and the EBARA Group realization of the EBARA Group CSR Policy and compliance with the Code of Conduct.
 EBARA Group Code of Conduct in order to provide deeper understanding and acceptance of compliance.
 (2) Provisions on the violation of service discipline provisions, the code of conduct and internal rules are stipulated in the service rules and employment regulations, etc. of the Company and its subsidiaries.
 (3) A CSR Committee chaired by the President, Representative Executive Officer has been established to determine the policy of CSR activities and to monitor the status of compliance, as well as the maintenance and operation of internal controls at the Company and its subsidiaries in accordance with the "EBARA Group CSR Policy" and the "EBARA Group Code of Conduct," while giving instructions for improvement as appropriate.
-Four (4) meetings of the committee were held in fiscal year 2016.
-(4) Compliance penetration surveys are conducted in the Company and domestic subsidiaries every year, and the state of penetration of compliance awareness are tracked to identify issues in compliance activities to reflect in the activities of the following fiscal year.
-(5) The Compliance Consultation Counter is in place to promptly address any reports or inquiries, etc., on violations of the "EBARA Group Code of Conduct" and laws and regulations at the Company and its subsidiaries, in accordance with the "Regulations for the Operation of the Compliance Computation Country" Furthermore, in freed user the Compliance Consultation Counter."
+Four (4) meetings of the committee were held in fiscal year 2016 (4) Compliance penetration surveys are conducted in the Company and domestic subsidiaries every year, and the state of penetration of compliance awareness are tracked to identify issues in compliance activities to reflect in the activities of the following fiscal year.
+(5) The Compliance Consultation Counter is in place to promptly address any reports or inquiries, etc., on violations of the "EBARA Group Code of Conduct" and laws and regulations at the Company and its subsidiaries, in accordance with the "Regulations for the Operation of the Compliance Consultation Counter."
 Furthermore, in fiscal year 2016, whistleblowing contacts were established in external law firms for three Chinese subsidiaries, one Indonesian subsidiary and one Vietnamese subsidiary.
 (6) The Company and its subsidiaries share compliance information in accordance with the "Regulations for the Operation of the EBARA Group Compliance Network."
 (7) The Internal Audit Division is in place, carrying out audits and the monitoring of business operations of the Company and its subsidiaries in accordance with the "Internal Audit Rules."
 Internal audit divisions are established in each subsidiary to conduct internal audits.
 The state of implementation is checked by the Company's Internal Audit Division.
-2. Systems for Storage and Manage Officers ement of Information concerning the Execution of Duties by Executive Develop, maintain and operate a (1) Information concerning the execution of duties by Executive Officers system for appropriately storing and is appropriately stored and managed in accordance with "Information managing information concerning the Security Basic Rules" and related regulations. execution of duties by Executive (2) The "Five Principles of EBARA Group on the Handling of Important Officers in accordance with laws, Information" stipulating measures for the prevention of information regulations and internal rules. leaks and countermeasures to take in the event of a leak have been established and disseminated throughout the Company and its subsidiaries.
+2. Systems for Storage and Management of Information concerning the Execution of Duties by Executive Officers Develop, maintain and operate a (1) Information concerning the execution of duties by Executive Officers is appropriately stored and managed in accordance with "Information system for appropriately storing and managing information concerning the Security Basic Rules" and related regulations.